This post was co-authored by Teddy Ferdinand. Who is working as Cloud Security Architect 🐻

 It is also possible and recommended to regularly scan your code and artifacts using SAST (Static Analysis Security Testing) tools.

-These tools will look for any known flaws in your code and will indicate the associated criticality.
+These tools will look for any known flaws in your code and indicate the associated criticality.

 In this field, the leader remains GitLab CI with the many languages already supported.
 Nevertheless, other solutions are beginning to emerge.